 - Recommended by WordPress.

 - Owned by EIG.

 - You have to pay 3 years upfront for cheapest price.

 - Spends more on marketing than taking care of customers.

 After referring nearly 3,000 people to SiteGround, I gave up on them especially after their latest price increase.
 They are getting money hungry and obviously pushing away their “cheap” hosting by replacing it with cloud hosting that isn’t even faster or good.
 If you look through my tutorials, you can see I changed all my hosting recommendations to Cloudways which is the WordPress host I currently use and a very popular SiteGround alternative in Facebook Groups.

-You’ll be happy with Cloudways.
+You’ll be happy with Cloudways Vultr HF.
 I definitely am.